-Combat is controlled from a top-down view of the landscape, presented via the super advanced battlefield interface known as EVA (Electronic Video Agent).
+Combat is controlled from a top-down view of the landscape, presented via the super advanced battlefield interface known as EVA.
 The world consists of trees, mountains, destroyed buildings, and even small towns dotted everywhere, but the ground installations of opposing forces will be of most interest.
 Small compounds not only allow you to produce units and power, but you can also build gun towers, SAM sites, weapons factories, helipads, airstrips, troop-destroying lasers or defensive sandbags.
 The goal of most, if not all, missions is to find the enemy structures and destroy them.
-Sometimes you may just need to neutralize SAM sites so an air strike can get through, while other missions will require you to take over enemy structures (something which can only be accomplished with engineer units).
+Sometimes you may just need to neutralize SAM sites so an air strike can get through, while other missions will require you to take over enemy structures.
 Buildings and bases are key to C&C, but as with all wars, it’s the dogface on the ground who means victory or defeat.
 Units are controlled from a main map screen that shows a close-in view of the landscape.
 When you build a communication facility, you get overview maps that display unit locations and explored territory.
 As with Civilization, the entire map is black until your men and machines explore it inch by inch, so you never quite know what you’re in for.
 Controlling units is simple: just click on them, click on a destination, and they’re off.
 They will engage any enemy until they or him are dead.
 Each figure is animated, with gunners crawling on their bellies, grenadiers lobbing grenades, flamethrowers scorching the earth, and planes flying overhead.
 Units die with sickening frequency, but if you have a base and enough Tiberium, you just build more.
 Once a new battle starts, the clock never stops until all your units are dead or you’ve completed the victory requirements.
-The real-time combat makes for a satisfying blend of action and strategy, with some scenarios being nonstop brawls, and others being more trial and error military set-pieces that tend to bog everything down a bit.
-More novel is the way you can choose your path through a campaign, picking which territory to invade (and hence which mission to attempt).
+The real-time combat makes for a satisfying blend of action and strategy, with some scenarios being non-stop brawls, and others being more trial and error military set-pieces that tend to bog everything down a bit.
+More novel is the way you can choose your path through a campaign, picking which territory to invade.
 The success of Command & Conquer lies in its entertaining blend of action, corny story and probably one of the coolest music scores in any RTS game.
-The download section only offer the exeutable and you must have an original copy(or demo) of the game in order to play this amazing RTS game.
+The download section only offers the executable so you must have the original copy to play this amazing RTS game.